gvwilson/thirdbit/src/fiction/santas/outline.md

     notices a picture on the wall (same two santas from behind as on Tumbly's mantelpiece);
     discovers a workshop full of mannequin parts, which he believes is proof that Shady Ann is making robots to replace people;
-    Santazilla attacks.
+    they try to reach the wherever using the subway train.

 -   Chapter 12:
-    Finner is "rescued" by Santa Hood and Santa Greenwood, who led Santazilla to Shady Ann's lair as a distraction (a decision that causes Finner angst, because he liked the workshop);
+    Finner is rescued from Santazilla by Santa Hood and Santa Greenwood;
     Hood and Greenwood reveal that they put a tracking device on Finner on Tumbly's orders;
     Finner is returned to Gran-Granna Tumbly,
     who now has uniformed guards for her safety;